SandraHaeusler/Hangman/README.md

 # Hangman
-This Webgame is developed with HTML, CSS and Javascript.
+This german Webgame is developed with HTML, CSS and Javascript.
 It should be playable also offline.
-The licence is creative commons CC-BY-SA 3.0 (at)
+The licence is creative commons CC-BY-SA 3.0 (at).
+The original author is from Austria (in Europe).